uviclibraries/excel/intro-functions.md

   <img src="images/excel-functions-intro.gif" width="600" alt="Demonstration of Functions.">
   </div>

-Below, we go through some functions that are frequently used:
+Below, we go through some functions that are frequently used.
+If this is new information to you, you might want to try out the examples we provide in your Excel worksheet.

 3. **SUM function:** The sum function quickly and easily adds up a range of numbers for you.
   - In cell **A13** type: **=sum(A1:A11)** and press **Enter** on your keyboard.
 Cell **A13** should now have the number **59** in it.<br>